griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ## ITB Evaluation Criteria

-The following sections describe the criteria considered during immunogenomics tumor board meetings, provide examples, define Accept/Reject criteria where possible and enumerate special cases and exceptions.
+The following sections describe the criteria considered during immunogenomics tumor board meetings, provide examples, and outline common Accept/Review/Reject considerations.
+These criteria are best used as general guidance rather than rigid rules.
+Final decisions should be made case by case, taking into account the specific tumor type, the strength of the supporting evidence, and the overall goals of the review.

 **Set Clonal DNA VAF**